danthompson95/DANIEL-TK-WD2020-PART1/README.md

 ### Naming Conventions
 There are points where I have tried to loosely follow BEM CSS such as article-item and article-text-group.
 Everything which doesn't follow this tries to match the section it is for.

+### Javascript
+The javascript used for the slider and dropdown menus were taken from the w3schools website and altered to fit the webpage.